HenriqueZuffo/cleansApp/README.md

 ## Explanation

-App to informate people about garbage and its types and for complaint to government about garbage on the street or Waste ground
+App to inform people about garbage and its types also for complaint to government about garbage on the street or Waste ground